Fruitfulcode/Maintenance/readme.txt

 You can check <a href="http://wordpress.org/support/plugin/maintenance">support forum</a> or <a class="send-mail" target="_blank" href="mailto:mail@fruitfulcode.com?subject=Maintenance%20Plugin">send email to us</a>

 == Change log ==
+= 3.7 =
+- New: Added option to switch sound on video
+- Bug fix: background color for login form

 = 3.6.2 =
 - New: Added child theme support
 - New: Added statistics